FelixHohne/scalable-todo-app/README.md

 # scalable-todo-app

-A simple, scalable todo app deployed on AWS.
+A simple, scalable todo app deployed on AWS, implemented using Go.